kryptokrona/kryptokrona-docs/docs/guides/mining/mobile-mining/Using-AA-Miner.md

 2. Upon downloading and installing, open the app.
 3. Check [AA Miner Configuration](#aa-miner-config)

-Beware, AA Miner displays a lot of ads.
+*Beware, AA Miner displays a lot of ads.*

 ## AA Miner Configuration<a name="aa-miner-config"></a>

 1. Select `CryptonightLight v1` from the `Select Algorithm` dropdown menu.
 2. Specify how many cores you want to use.
 We recommend using half of how many cores your phone has.
-So if your phone has 6 cores, enter `3`
+So if your phone has 8 cores, enter `4`
 3. Enter a pool of your choice in the format `stratum+tcp://pool_url_address:pool_port`.
    For Example `stratum+tcp://pool.trtl.unipool.pro:3333`.
 To view a list of pools, you can go [here](../Pools)
 4. Enter your TurtleCoin wallet address